-To browse the bitmap effects that are available in the application, see "Special effects categories" on page 441.
+To browse the bitmap effects that are available in the application, see "Special effects categories" on page 475.

 By default, as you modify the effect settings, the application shows a representation of the adjusted image in the drawing window.
-To disable the live preview, disable the Preview check box.

 You can copy effects applied to an object.
-For more information, see "To copy effects from one object to another" on page 282.
+For more information, see "To copy effects from one object to another" on page 317.
 You can change the visibility of the effects applied to an object.
-For more information, see "To work with bitmap effects" on page 438.
+For more information, see "To work with bitmap effects" on page 471